Pavilion Energy, Mitsui O.S.K to launch LNG bunker vessel in Q1 2023

 The vessel will be employed by Pavilion Energy to supply LNG bunker in the port of Singapore, the world's largest bunkering port, the companies said in a statement.

-TotalEnergies Marine Fuels will also be employing Brassavola to supply LNG bunker to its customers via a long-term agreement with Pavilion Energy.
+TotalEnergies Marine Fuels, TotalEnergies' global bunkering unit, will also be employing Brassavola to supply LNG bunker to its customers via a long-term agreement with Pavilion Energy.

 "When launched into operation in 1Q 2023, Brassavola will be Singapore's largest LNG bunker vessel," Pavilion Energy and MOL said.